From October 2025, Devonshire Collective is celebrating its 10th anniversary with a year-long programme of fundraising, exhibitions and events.

 Devonshire Ward Councillors establish the Driving Devonshire Forward Steering Committee to coordinate efforts to improve the Ward.

-A grant from the Coastal Communities Fund supports the refurbishment of three shops empty for over 10 years: 67–69 Seaside Road, 1–5 Seaside and 137–139 Seaside Road.
+A grant from the Coastal Communities Fund supports the refurbishment of three shops empty for 10+ years: 67–69 Seaside Road, 1–5 Seaside and 137–139 Seaside Road.

-Devonshire Collective (DC) is born out of a partnership with Eastbourne Borough Council.
+Devonshire Collective is borne out of a partnership with Eastbourne Borough Council.
 The plan from B&R Productions is to establish a creative presence in Seaside to stimulate regeneration.

 DC opens with three venues in the shops.
-DC1 is a café/events space, DC2 is artist studios; and DC3 a workshop and community space.
+DC1 is a café and events space, DC2 is artist studios, and DC3 a workshop and community space.
 Our opening programme, Threshold, offers a mix of visual and performing arts, workshops, comedy nights, networking, music and poetry.

 A group of artists come together to form Eastbourne Studio Pottery, developing an open-access pottery space in DC2.
 They go on to welcome thousands of students to their classes.

-A new Board identify the need for stronger leadership and a sustainable business model.
-DC1 and DC3 become VOLT and as DC Learn Studio respectively.
+A new Board identifies the need for stronger leadership and a sustainable business model.
+DC1 and DC3 become VOLT and DC Learn Studio respectively.
 Eastbourne Studio Pottery take over DC2 and grow their business.

 Edward Ball is hired as DC’s first Director.
-His focus is to increase DC’s impact locally, establish strategic partnerships with community organisations, and raise ambition.
+His focus is to increase DC’s impact locally, build strategic partnerships with community organisations, and raise ambition.

 DC launches a range of learning programmes that continue to this day – Sticky Fingers, Networx After School Club and the Primary Art Leaders Network.

-DC becomes an Arts Council England’s National Portfolio Organisation (NPO).
+DC becomes an Arts Council England National Portfolio Organisation.
 When the Turner Prize comes to town, we are a key partner in Eastbourne ALIVE.

 Polly Wright joins DC as the first Curator, leading on exhibition projects with Rottingdean Bazaar, Dan Guthrie, Ed Webb-Ingall and India Harvey.

-We launch a Community Advisory Panel (CAP), comprising eight local residents to help us shape our future direction.
+We launch a Community Advisory Panel, comprising eight local residents to help us shape our future direction.

 A National Lottery Community Fund grant allows us to co-create a growing project – bringing green space to four residential streets close to VOLT.
 We work with Cella Collective – a group of young architects, makers, and writers – to launch Grow Club.